zcdong/Devguide/book/fake-gps.md

 There is a "VICON computer" which has the required software installed + [ROS](http://www.ros.org/) + [vicon_bridge](https://github.com/ethz-asl/vicon_bridge) and sends this data over network to "your Computer".
 On "your computer" you should have ROS + MAVROS installed.
 In MAVROS there is a script which simulates gps data out of mocap data.
 "Your computer" then sends the data over 3DR radiometry to the pixhawk.
-*NOTE*: of course the "VICON computer" and "your computer" can be the same.
+*NOTE*: The "VICON computer" and "your computer" can be the same, of course.

 ## Prerequisites
 * MOCAP system (in this example, VICON is used)